|PRIORITY APPLYTEXAS deadline||Monday, January 6, at 8:00 am|

 |PRIORITY DEADLINE FOR ALL OTHER APPLICATION MATERIALS||Monday, January 23, at 8:00 am|

 PLEASE NOTE: Application review will begin after the stated deadline.
-Applications completed by this deadline will be given preference; however, completed applications may be reviewed and considered on a rolling basis until May 1.
+Applications completed by this deadline will be given preference; however, applications received after January 21 will be reviewed and considered on a rolling basis until May 1.

 [ ] Follow the application instructions for all UTSOA graduate programs.

 [ ] See below for MID I application requirements.